mikkelbue/tinyDA/README.md

 <img src="./tinyDA.png" width="500">

 # tinyDA
-Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling.
+Delayed Acceptance (Christen & Fox, 2005) MCMC sampler with finite-length subchain sampling and adaptive error modelling.

 This is intended as a simple, lightweight implementation, with minimal dependencies, e.g. nothing beyond the SciPy stack.
+It is fully imperative and easy to use!

 ### This is still a work in progress.